(And Why That Matters for Game Learning Systems) by Julia Keren-Detar

 What does this mean for game learning systems?

 Understanding how cognitive biases influence how we process the world around us can help us design better products, and be better equipped to predict people’s behavior when using those products.
 Otherwise, we’ll often be surprised with how people respond compared to the original intent.
 Many such surprises happen in game learning systems, particularly in how people learn.
-We usually associate learning with memorization and repetition, but that doesn’t actually produce an effective teaching.
-Instead learning happens through play, experimentation, struggle, observed failure, exploration and questioning.
+We usually associate learning with memorization and repetition, but that doesn’t actually produce effective teaching.
+Instead, learning happens through play, experimentation, struggle, observed failure, exploration and questioning.
 Providing the right answer is only half the battle: the other is recognizing your mistakes and correcting them on your own.
 Game systems are perfect for utilizing this behavior effectively.
 Games are systems that challenge players to figure out the patterns, systems or problems presented to them in creative ways.
 While using game systems for learning can be effective and powerful, we must first understand how to harness our knowledge of cognitive biases in order to design them effectively.

 Julia Keren-Detar is a game and UX designer who has been making games for over a decade.
 She is currently a game designer for The Game Agency as well as for Untame, a studio shared by her and her husband.
 She has worked on many commercial game titles including Arkadium’s hit Facebook game “Mahjongg Dimensions Blast”, HitPoint Studio’s “Hell Mary’s” iOS card battle game and Untame’s “Mushroom 11” which won an Apple Design award and a Google Play award.
 Julia is also a hobby game historian and an economic and personal finance junkie.